 The access to question set functionality works hand in hand with the general access control permissions.
 For example, a company may have different groups of managers undergoing diversity and inclusion training.
 This would give an administrator the ability to set each group with different access to D&I data.
 One group could be set to restrict access to D&I scores, another with D&I enabled but access to comments turned off, and a third group with full access to D&I and ability to respond to comments.

-If access to a question set is disabled within the group, its members will no longer see scores for this question set, or see the option to view the dashboard in the left-hand menu.
+If access to a question set is disabled within the group, its members will no longer see scores for this question set, or see the option to view the dashboard in their insights area.
 However, they will still see comments and possible topics if the comments were contributing to the topics.

 Note: If a user only has access to custom company questions and/or COVID-19 questions, users will not see an overview page when logging in.
 They will be land on the Drivers page upon login.